 Kafkadesk is a proud partner of the USA-Central Europe Women in Business Summit, organised by Polish-American Women Entrepreneurs and Cultural Vistas, that will take place on October 17 in New York City.
 By bringing together 350 business leaders, innovators, changemakers and entrepreneurs from across the USA, Poland, the Czech Republic, Hungary, Slovakia and Germany, the exciting new initiative promises to be the largest and most important summit of its kind.

 After sitting down with Czech entrepreneur and featured speaker Ivana Hronová, we spoke to the two women spearheading the initiative, Agata Golubiewska, President and CEO of Polish-American Women Entrepreneurs, and Jennifer Clinton, President and CEO of Cultural Vistas, about the upcoming Summit.

 You say it’s an event for, not about, women in business.
-What can participants expect from the Summit?
+What can participants expect from the USA-Central Europe Women in Business Summit?